CloudDevops/Resume/Nick_Resume.md

 - Twelve plus years of IT Industry experience with Configuration Management, Build Engineering and DevOps using Git, Salt, JIRA, on Unix and Windows environments
 - Devops and Cloud experience along with Docker and Kubernetes container experience
-- Extensive experience in using Build Automation, Deployment tools and Continuous Integration experience using tools like Jenkins
+- Extensive experience using Build Automation, Deployment tools and Continuous Integration experience using tools like Jenkins
 - Experience with Microsoft Azure
 - Experience in setting up infrastructure in AWS and Google Cloud